During the days of "Wooden Ships and Iron Men

 - George VI was this during World War I. He was promoted Sublieutenant in time to serve at the Battle of Jutland.

-- Several famous naval officers had once been this, naturally enough.
+- Several famous naval officers had once been this, naturally enough, such as future admiral Horatio Nelson.

 - There was a dark side which is seldom mentioned.
 This custom often ended up with youths being given a shocking amount of authority long before they were mature enough to handle it.
 While some became good officers, it wasn't unknown for them to be sadistic tyrants.